 “I do not bring up these reflections to seek forgiveness and to justify my role in blowing up this building.
 I cannot seek forgiveness nor will I find it, […] but as a mitigating factor the fact that I took my wife and my house with me to the camp, and they would certainly have fallen victim with me in case of refusal”.

-The English version will be published in December 2022.
+The English version will be published in the near future.